Top Answers to Artificial Intelligence Interview Questions

 - Save the model

-- Load the saved model for next prediction.
+- Load the saved model for the next prediction

-Gradient descent is an optimization algorithm that is used to find the coefficients of parameters that is used to reduce the cost function to minimum.
+Gradient descent is an optimization algorithm that is used to find the coefficients of parameters that are used to reduce the cost function to a minimum.

-Step 2 : Calculate the gradient i.e. variation in SSE when the weights (x,y) are changed by a very small value.
-This helps us move the values of x & y in the direction in which SSE is minimized.
+Step 2: Calculate the gradient, i.e., the variation in SSE when the weights (x,y) are changed by a very small value.
+This helps us move the values of x and y in the direction in which SSE is minimized

-Step 3 : Adjust the weights with the gradients to move towards the optimal values where SSE is minimized
+Step 3: Adjust the weights with the gradients to move toward the optimal values where SSE is minimized

-Step 4: Use the new weights for prediction and to calculate the new SSE
+Step 4: Use new weights for prediction and calculating the new SSE

-Step 5 : Repeat steps 2 and 3 till further adjustments to weights doesn’t significantly reduce the Error
+Step 5: Repeat Steps 2 and 3 until further adjustments to the weights do not significantly reduce the error